temporalio/documentation/docs/server/multi-cluster.md

 <summary>Version history example (with data conflict)
 </summary>

-Below will show version history of the same workflow in 2 different Clusters.
+Below, shows version history of the same Workflow Execution in 2 different Clusters.

 - Cluster A comes with initial version: 1
 - Cluster B comes with initial version: 2